Logo

 Hashes matter because they provide:

-• Consistency — identical input yields the same digest every time
+• Consistency — the same input always yields the same digest

-To propose a valid block, a miner must discover a hash beneath the network’s target.
-The only feasible approach is trial and error: vary a nonce and rehash repeatedly until the output begins with a required run of zeros, which is why vast computational power is used.
+To propose a valid block, a miner must find a hash that falls below the network’s target threshold.
+This is done through trial and error: miners change a nonce value and compute new hashes repeatedly until the output meets the required condition (such as leading zeros), which is why significant computing power is used.

-Target hash and the nonce: by incrementing a nonce (a throwaway number), machines generate trillions of guesses per second.
-Once a candidate hash satisfies the threshold, proof of work is demonstrated and the block can be added.
+The target hash and the nonce: machines run through enormous numbers of nonce guesses per second.
+Once any candidate hash satisfies the threshold, proof of work is demonstrated and the block is eligible to be added.

-Illustrative example: imagine hashing a short message again and again while appending 1, 2, 3, and so on.
-Most results won’t qualify; eventually, one will start with a long sequence like 00000000000000000a9c… — that pattern signals a winning attempt under the current difficulty.
+Illustrative example: imagine hashing the same short message repeatedly while changing a small suffix (like appending 1, then 2, then 3).
+Most attempts fail, but eventually one may produce a result with a qualifying pattern such as 00000000000000000a9c… — that pattern is evidence of a winning attempt under the current difficulty setting.

 How Long to Mine One Bitcoin?

-• On average, a new block appears about every ten minutes
+• On average, blocks are found about every ten minutes

-• In a mining pool, participants earn proportional shares of rewards
+• In a mining pool, participants receive payouts proportional to their contributed hashrate

 Solo Mining vs a Mining Pool

-Solo approach: using only personal rigs, an individual tries to solve the cryptographic challenge and, if successful, receives the full 3.125 BTC plus fees.
-Given today’s mining difficulty and required computing power, the probability of finding a block alone is extremely low.
+Solo approach: an individual miner relies on their own rigs to solve the proof-of-work challenge and, if they succeed, receives the full block reward (3.125 BTC plus fees).
+However, with current network difficulty and the required computing power, the odds of finding a block alone are extremely low.

-Pool approach: by combining hashrate with others, a group increases the chance that the collective finds a block.
-When that happens, the block reward is split based on contributed computing power, smoothing income into frequent but smaller payouts.
+Pool approach: by combining hashrate with others, a group increases the chance that someone in the pool will discover a valid block.
+When that happens, the block reward is distributed according to each participant’s contribution, which tends to smooth income over time.

 What You Need to Mine Bitcoin

-Hardware: for meaningful performance, ASIC machines (application-specific integrated circuits) eclipse CPUs and GPUs on this workload.
-Examples include 110 TH/s class — Antminer S19 Pro — and roughly 112 TH/s — WhatsMiner M30S++.
-Budget expectations often range from about £1,000 up to £5,000+ depending on model, efficiency, and condition.
+Hardware: for meaningful performance, ASIC miners (application-specific integrated circuits) outperform general-purpose CPUs and GPUs on this workload.
+Examples commonly cited include the 110 TH/s class Antminer S19 Pro and the ~112 TH/s WhatsMiner M30S++.
+Cost varies widely by model, efficiency, and condition, but budgets often fall in the lower thousands of pounds to higher-end figures depending on the setup.

 Is Bitcoin Mining Profitable?